Xardas97/RPSSL/README.md

 To setup the [test UI](https://codechallenge.boohma.com/) you need to input the root url of this API: <[http/https]://localhost:[port]/api>.

+You also need to disable JWT Authentication and Authorizaiton in the RPSSL.API Program.cs

 After that the basic functionallities of the API can be tested in this lightweight environment.

 ## Random number generation